September 5th, 2014

 “Haven’t you felt my prayers?”
 Foley asked his mother, Diane, when he was finally allowed to call home.

-Diane Foley told him that his friends and family had been praying, too, holding vigils filled with former professors, priests and Marquette students.
-She echoed her son's question back: Have you felt ours?
+Diane Foley told her son that his friends and family had been praying, too, holding vigils filled with former professors, priests and Marquette students.
+She echoed his question back: Have you felt ours?

 He had, the journalist said.
 “Maybe it was others’ prayers strengthening me, keeping me afloat,” Foley wrote.